Back to all posts

 The type of sump pump you select is one of the biggest variables in the total cost.
 Different pumps have different price points and are suited for different needs.
 For example, a basic pedestal pump is generally more affordable than a heavy-duty submersible pump designed to handle a higher volume of water.
 When you get a quote, it will include the price of the unit itself.
 The national average cost for a new sump pump installation is around $1,100, but this can shift based on the model’s power, features, and brand.
 We can help you choose the right pump that fits both your home’s requirements and your budget.

-Materials vs. Labor Costs
+Where Your Money Goes: Materials vs. Labor

 Your final bill is split into two main categories: materials (the pump and any related parts) and labor.
 If you’re simply replacing an existing pump, the job is much quicker, and your cost will be on the lower end of the typical $500 to $3,000 range.
 However, if your home has never had a sump pump, the project is more involved.
 Labor costs for a new installation can range from $300 to over $4,000 because the process often requires cutting into your concrete floor to create a sump pit, running new drainage lines, and setting up the electrical connections.
 This is a job that requires precision and expertise to ensure it works correctly when you need it most.